 Global Security Cultures

-Why do politicians think that war is the answer to terror when military intervention in Iraq, Afghanistan, Pakistan, Syria, Mali, Somalia and elsewhere - has made things worse?
-Why do conflicts in places like Syria or the Democratic Republic of Congo never end?
-And how is it that practices like targeted assassinations, the bombing of hospitals, beheadings or sexual slavery are becoming increasingly common?
+Why do politicians think that war is the answer to terror when military intervention in Iraq, Afghanistan, Pakistan, Syria, Mali, Somalia and elsewhere has made things worse?
+Why do some conflicts never end?
+And how is it that practices like beheadings, extra-judicial killings, the bombing of hospitals and schools and sexual slavery are becoming increasingly common?